Aliases for PPM1L Gene

 GeneCards Summary for PPM1L Gene

 PPM1L (Protein Phosphatase, Mg2+/Mn2+ Dependent 1L) is a Protein Coding gene.
 Diseases associated with PPM1L include Inflammatory Bowel Disease 7 and Inflammatory Bowel Disease 4.
-Among its related pathways are Metabolism and Development Dopamine D2 receptor transactivation of EGFR.
+Among its related pathways are Sphingolipid metabolism and AMPK Enzyme Complex Pathway.
 Gene Ontology (GO) annotations related to this gene include protein serine/threonine phosphatase activity.
-An important paralog of this gene is PPM1F.
+An important paralog of this gene is PPM1K.

 UniProtKB/Swiss-Prot Summary for PPM1L Gene